 Stories are powerful.
 They are engraved into the culture of every country.
 Storytelling is a great way to contextualise a crowd to a concept.

-So weave a unique story around your brand.
+So weave a unique story around your brand and tone of voice of the brand which we call brand voice.
 Not typically with product specs, that are too technical to remember, but a personalised plot that goes well with your product and creates a lasting impact.

 Look at the following ads: And the Story they depict.

 While into business, think of creating an experience worth remembering and cherishing.
 Customer-Connect is essentially crucial for any company to sustain and succeed.
-Even the first and single interaction should be able to create such an impression that is strong enough for an everlasting alliance.
+Even the first and single interaction should be able to create such an impression that is strong enough for an everlasting alliance in developing a brand and building customer loyalty.

 People love to be cared, respected and expect a personal approach to their needs.
 If they go back satiated, with a smile on their face, your business is going to stay long.